sopac/pacsafe-doc/training/workshop1/pacsafe_concepts.rst

 7. In the window that opens select the **Style** tab.

-8. Under **Legend type**, select Unique Value from the drop down list.
+8. At the very top of window select the first drop down list and select **Categorised** from the drop down list.

-9. Under the Classification field, select the name of the attribute field you want to symbolize on your map, which in this case is **Wall_type**.
+9. Under the **Column** drop down list, select the name of the attribute field you want to symbolize on your map, which in this case is **Wall_type**.

 This will display a list of classes, one for each unique value from the **Wall_type** class is assigned a colour symbol.
-Unless specific colours are selected, QGIS will rand colours, one for each class.
+Unless specific colours are selected, QGIS will assign random colours, one for each class.

+10. Select **OK** and view the results.

 What is aggregation?
 --------------------